Personal Injury FAQ

 A: Personal injury is a complex field of law and each case is different, so we fully expect you to have additional questions.

-If you need further assistance, please do not hesitate to call O’Brien Law, LLC at (630) 480-4130 and schedule a free consultation to discuss your case and any questions you may have.
+If you need further assistance, please do not hesitate to call O’Brien Law, LLC at (630) 480-4130 or contact us online and schedule a free consultation to discuss your case and any questions you may have.